appinha/advent_of_code-framework/README.md

 make new day=01
 ```

-_Note: the `make` commands have to be run from the cloned folder root, i.e. from where the `Makefile` is placed._
+_Note: the `make` commands have to be run from the cloned folder's root, i.e. from where the `Makefile` is placed._

 The resulting folder structure should be:
 ```